Home About Work Approach Impact Contact

 On Target

-Delivered to Launch Date
+Delivered On Schedule to Launch Date

 A new product was launching.
 Over 100 customer-facing employees needed to be ready before the first support call came in.